1trickPwnyta/quick-phrase/README.md

                 ]
             }

+9. Download the PEAR installer from http://pear.php.net/go-pear.phar and save it to the PHP folder.
+10. Run this command in the PHP folder:

+        php go-pear.phar

+11. Select "system".
+12. Accept the default directories and press Enter.
+13. Agree to alter php.ini with the path.
+14. Run the following command to install SMTP classes:

+        pear install Net_SMTP

+14. Run the following command to install PEAR Mail (use the latest version):

+        pear install Mail-1.2.0

 #### Android Application Setup ####
 Copy the config.Example.js file and name it config.js.
 Open the file and modify the configuration parameters as necessary.